wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 4. Configure the keystores.

     !!! info
         The relevant certificates should be added to the corresponding keystores to properly run the authentication portal.
-In this tutorial, we are hosting the portal in a local server, therefore, let's use the same keystore and truststore that is in the WSO2 IS server for this portal.
+In this tutorial, we are hosting the portal in a local server, therefore, let's use the same keystore and truststore that is in the WSO2 IS instance for this portal.

     1. Import the public certificate of WSO2 IS to the `javaca certs` (or web-server's truststore) of the JVM where the authentication endpoint is running.